 Look left about 24 miles down Interstate 80 and you’ll spot Rye Patch State Recreation Area, a 22-mile-long reservoir with hiking trails and campsites.
 Ready for something on the more unique side?
 About 20 minutes past that is a delightfully offbeat roadside attraction called Thunder Mountain, a colorful, imaginative folk-art array of sculptures and buildings constructed almost entirely from items found along the highway decades ago.
 Watch for the Imlay exit, then follow your camera lens around this special addition to the Nevada State Register of Historic Places.

 Fancy a detour?
-Although you won't be "roughing it" the way Mark Twain did, opt for a short jaunt to Unionville ghost town, a 19th-century mining community where the famous author once tried (and miserably failed at) mining.
+Although you probably won’t be Roughing It the way Mark Twain did, opt for a short jaunt to Unionville Ghost Town, a 19th-century mining community where the famous author once tried (and miserably failed at) mining.
 It is just a half hour south of Interstate 80 on Nevada state Route 400.
-Keep an eye out for Mark Twain's original cabin and consider an overnight at the lovely Old Pioneer Garden B&B Guest Ranch, where many historical buildings (like the town's original blacksmith shop) have been repurposed into guest rooms.
+Keep an eye out for Mark Twain’s original cabin and consider an overnight at the lovely Old Pioneer Garden Country Inn, where many historical buildings (like the town’s original blacksmith shop) have been repurposed into guest rooms.

 SR-400 also passes Safe Haven Wildlife Sanctuary, home to a refuge for rescued lions, tigers, and other orphaned, injured, or confiscated big cats and wild animals.